 - Complete your portion in the Safety Abroad Database so that the Dean's Office and the University's Safety Abroad Office has up-to-date information about where you will be.

 You’re strongly encouraged to complete your first work term in Canada so that we can provide our hands-on local support in case you need it.
 Once you have successfully completed a work term here, you’ll be well prepared to confidently take on jobs abroad.

 Before applying for work terms outside of Canada, please check the acceptance guidelines and requirements with the Co-op Office.
-Completion of an Interest in an International Work Term Form is required and students are responsible for becoming familiar with the resources outlined on pages 28-29 of the Co-op Student Success Guide 2018-2019.
+You're responsible for becoming familiar with the resources outlined on pages 31-33 of the Co-op Student Success Guide 2019-2020.

 Considering a work term outside of the GTA?